 These exit interviews are not meant to change their mind, but to know their reasons for leaving the organization.

 Their feedback helps you to identify the areas that need improvement and thus helps you retain other staff and lower nurse turnover.
-Exit interview helps in retention of nurses
+Exit interview helps in nursing staff retention program.

 Healthcare